jannatulhashi/Citi_Bike_Data_Visualization_Lead/README.md

 **Dashboard 2:** Station Popularity and Ride Characteristics Visualization 1: Top 10 Starting Stations by Ride Count, Differentiated by User Type:
-- Which starting station is the most popular among casual users, and how does that compare to members' preference?
+- Which starting station is the most popular among casual users, and how does that compare to members' preferences?
 Visualization 2: Top 10 Ending Stations by Ride Count, Differentiated by User Type:
 - Are there any ending stations that are significantly more favored by members than by casual riders?
 Visualization 3: Average Distance Traveled in Miles: